mem48/geocompr/main.md

 #> [1] "1" "2" "3" "4" "5" "6"
 ```

-This discarding of row names is not something that is specific to spatial data:
+This discarding of row names is not something that is specific to spatial
+data:^[**dplyr** discards row names by design.
+For further discussion of this decision, and some controversy, see the (closed) issue [#366](https://github.com/tidyverse/dplyr/issues/366) in the package's issue tracker.]

 ```r